ThisMahdi/Snapp-Calculator/README.md

 ## Found any BUG???
 wow nice! i really appreciate a guy who tell me about the bugs of this code :)
+> you can send me bugs on Telegram : @ThisisMahdi